jzillmann/pdf-to-markdown/examples/Adventures-Of-Sherlock-Holmes.md

 another.
 My niece, Mary, has deserted me.”
 “Deserted you?”

-### ADVENTURE XI.
-THE ADVENTURE OF THE BERYL CORONET 177

 “Yes.
 Her bed this morning had not been slept in, her room was empty, and a note for me lay upon the hall table.
 I had said to her last night, in sorrow and not in anger, that if she had married my boy all might have been well with him.